peaketl/open-source-success-presentation/README.md

 # Open Source Success Presentation

-Welcome to the repository for the COS Data and Technology Presentation delivered on March 19, 2025.
+Welcome to the repository for the "Open Source Success" Presentation.
 This repository contains two distinct demos showcasing practical containerization and data management applications.

 ## Project Structure